THE SHORT STORY

 In 2014, I found myself searching for a website for women with anxiety.
 I found plenty of sites about anxiety.
 And plenty of sites about women’s health.
 But not much specific to women and anxiety.
 They say write the book you want to read, so that’s what I did with the website.

-In January 2016, I launched Plenty Woman, a website for women ready to believe we are everything anxiety says we’re not — Beautiful, Lovable, Powerful, Important, Smart.
-It’s essays.
+In January 2016, I launched Plenty Woman, an inspirational, informative website about women and anxiety.
 It’s how-to’s.
 It’s guided meditations that I write and record myself.
 It’s more too, a lot of which I’m still discovering and fleshing out.